Sarah-Bue/bake-me-happy/README.md

 - [PEP8 Online Check](https://pep8ci.herokuapp.com) was used to validate the Python code.
 - [SQLite](https://www.sqlite.com/index.html) was used as a single-file database during development.
 - [Stripe](https://stripe.com/en-gb-nl) was used to process all online payment transactions.
-- [Tiny PNG](https://tinypng.com) was used to reduce the file size of images.
+- [Image Resizer](https://imageresizer.com/) was used to reduce the file size of images.
 - [Visual Studio Code](https://code.visualstudio.com) was used to write and edit the code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code.
 - [W3C Markup Validator](https://validator.w3.org/) was used to validate the HTML code.